 Sure thing.

-Roman has been a fixture in Southern California radio news for more than 30 years.
+Nick Roman has been a fixture in Southern California radio news for more than 44 years.
 From 1984-2004, he was the voice of news at KLON/KKJZ in Long Beach, serving as a producer, anchor, and news director.
 Along the way he helped create CALNET, a daily statewide news program, where he was a producer, news editor and host.
+From 2004-2024, he was host of All Things Considered on 89.3 KPCC.

 Nick also worked for 25 years teaching broadcast journalism to students at Cal State Long Beach and Cal State Fullerton.